-As of March 31, 2021, we have not experienced a significant financial or supply chain impact directly related to the COVID-19 pandemic but have experienced some disruptions to clinical operations, including timelines to complete patient enrollment in some of our clinical trials, as further described below.
-We are continuing to serve our customers while taking precautions to provide a safe work environment for our employees and customers.
-Our lab-based employees who need to be onsite to fulfill their job responsibilities have been onsite since late May 2020, and since September 2020 we have opened our Cambridge office to limited numbers of employees who prefer to work onsite.
-Our field-based employees engage with healthcare providers and other third parties remotely and, where local regulations allow, on a limited inperson basis.
+As of September 30, 2021, we have not experienced a significant financial or supply chain impact directly related to the COVID-19 pandemic but have experienced some disruptions to clinical operations, including timelines to complete patient enrollment in some of our clinical trials, as further described below.
+We are continuing to serve third parties while taking precautions to provide a safe work environment for our employees and third parties.
+Our lab-based employees who need to be onsite to fulfill their job responsibilities have been onsite since late May 2020, and we have opened our Cambridge office to employees who prefer to work onsite.
+Our field-based employees engage with healthcare providers and other third parties remotely and, where local regulations allow, on a limited in-person basis.
 We are conducting our return to work program under strict guidelines as required by federal, state, and local authorities.
+Effective November 8, 2021, we will require all employees, regardless of role or work location, to be fully vaccinated against COVID-19, as defined by the Center of Disease Control and Prevention's guidelines, subject to limited exceptions.
 We have been monitoring our supply chain network for disruptions due to the COVID-19 pandemic, and our third-party manufacturers remain largely unaffected, with any campaign delays experienced to date being limited to a few days in duration.
 Although global shipping continues to be disrupted due to the pandemic, we have not experienced a supply impact.

 The extent of the pandemic's effect on our operational and financial performance will depend in large part on future developments, which cannot be predicted with confidence at this time.
-Future developments include changes in the duration, scope and severity of the pandemic, the actions taken to contain or mitigate its impact, the impact on governmental programs and budgets, the supply and distribution of vaccines, and the resumption of widespread economic activity.
-Any prolonged material disruption of our employees, suppliers, manufacturing, or customers could negatively impact our consolidated financial position, consolidated results of operations and consolidated cash flows.
+Future developments include changes in the duration, scope and severity of the pandemic, including any variant strains of the COVID-19 virus, the actions taken to contain or mitigate its impact, the impact on governmental programs and budgets, the supply, distribution and efficacy of vaccines, and the resumption of widespread economic activity.
+Any prolonged material disruption of our employees, suppliers, manufacturing, or third parties could negatively impact our consolidated financial position, consolidated results of operations and consolidated cash flows.
 As a result, we may have to take further actions that we determine are in the best interests of our employees or as required by federal, state, or local authorities.